garden-io/garden/CONTRIBUTING.md

     yarn run dev

-This will `npm link` it to your global npm folder, and then watch for changes and auto-rebuild as you code.
+This will link it to your global `node_modules` folder, and then watch for changes and auto-rebuild as you code.
 You can then run the `garden` command as normal.

 Also, you might like to add a couple of shorthands: